No obligations & no credit card required

 Discrimination LawsuitImagine donating a kidney to your boss and getting fired in return.

-Sounds crazy, but that is just what happened to one Long Island woman.
-Debbie Stevens, 47, filed a discrimination lawsuit with the New York Human Rights commission stating she was set up by her boss.
+It sounds crazy, but that’s just what happened to one woman on Long Island.
+Debbie Stevens, 47, filed a discrimination lawsuit with the New York Human Rights Commission, stating that her boss set her up.

-Stevens began work as a clerical worker at Atlantic Automotive Group, a billion-dollar company that operates several new-car dealerships, in June of 2009.
-Stevens got to know her boss, Jackie Brucia, who served as one of the controllers for the West Islip company.
+Stevens began working as a clerical worker at Atlantic Automotive Group, a billion-dollar company that operates several new-car dealerships, in June 2009.
+She got to know her boss, Jackie Brucia, who served as one of the controllers for the West Islip company.

 Stevens left the company in June of 2010 to move to Florida.
-Stevens returned to Long Island in September for a visit and dropped in to her old office for a visit.
-While at the office, Stevens and Brucia, 61, began to chat.
-Brucia told Stevens of her health problems and “her need for a kidney transplant,” a court papers stated.
+Stevens returned to Long Island in September for a visit and dropped in on her old office.
+While at the office, Stevens and Brucia, 61, started chatting.
+Brucia told Stevens of her health problems and “her need for a kidney transplant,” a court paper stated.

-During their conversation Brucia told Stevens that she’d located a possible donor who was a family friend.
-Stevens then told Brucia “because she was naturally a kind and generous person”, as the court documents state, “she would be willing to donate a kidney”.
+During their conversation, Brucia told Stevens that she’d located a possible donor who was a family friend.
+Stevens then told Brucia that “because she was naturally a kind and generous person”, as the court documents state, “she would be willing to donate a kidney.”

-Stevens decided soon after to move back to Long Island and asked Brucia if she could return to work at the automotive group.
-Brucia hired Stevens back.
-Stevens was back to work with the company within weeks.
+Soon after, Stevens decided to move back to Long Island and asked Brucia if she could return to work at the automotive group.
+Brucia hired Stevens back, and Stevens was back to work with the company within weeks.

-Two months after heading back to work at the company, Stevens was called into Brucia’s office.
+Stevens was called into Brucia’s office two months after returning to work at the company.
 Court documents stated that Brucia told Stevens, “My donor was denied.
 Were you serious when you said that?”

 Because Stevens was not an exact match to Brucia, Stevens donated her left kidney to someone else, which moved Brucia up the waiting list.
 Brucia received her organ from someone else.

-Stevens stated to the New York Post, “My kidney ended up going to St. Louis, Missouri, and her’s came from San Francisco.”
+Stevens told the New York Post, “My kidney ended up going to St. Louis, Missouri, and her’s came from San Francisco.”

 Stevens said she did not realize the full extent of the surgery.
-Following the surgery, Stevens said she was in serious pain, had discomfort in her legs, and had digestive problems.
-She said she felt pressured to return to work, even though she wasn’t ready.
+Following the surgery, Stevens said she was in severe pain, had discomfort in her legs, and had digestive problems.
+She said she felt pressured to return to work, despite not being ready.
 Stevens returned to work on Sept.
 6. Stevens went home sick, just three days after returning to work.
-When Stevens arrived home she said she received a phone call from Brucia in which Brucia berated Stevens for leaving work early.
+When Stevens arrived home,she said she received a phone call from Brucia in which Brucia berated Stevens for leaving work early.

 The punishment at work continued for Stevens.
-Eventually, her office and overtime were taken away, and she was demoted to a dealership 50 miles from her home.
+Eventually, her office and overtime were removed, and she was demoted to a dealership 50 miles from her home.
 The dealership was located in a high-crime area.
 Her co-workers jokingly called the area “Siberia”.
 Stevens says she began experiencing mental anguish so she consulted a psychiatrist.
-She hired a lawyer, who wrote a letter to the company.
-Stevens said after the letter was delivered she was quickly fired.
+She hired an employment lawyer, who wrote a letter to the company.
+Stevens said that after the letter was delivered, she was quickly fired.

 Brucia has yet to comment on the situation.
-Her husband, James, told reporters the claims were “far from the truth”.
-He did not elaborate, but simply stated, “She didn’t fire anybody.”
+Her husband, James, told reporters that the claims were “far from the truth.”
+He did not elaborate, but stated, “She didn’t fire anybody.”

-Stevens’s lawyer, Lenard Leeds, says he plans to file a discrimination lawsuit against Atlantic Automotive Group and likely seek millions of dollars in compensation.
+Stevens’s lawyer, Lenard Leeds, plans to file a discrimination lawsuit against Atlantic Automotive Group and likely seek millions of dollars in compensation.

-Stevens said, “I have no regrets [that] I donated a kidney because it saved the life of a man in Missouri.”
+Stevens said, “I have no regrets [that] I donated a kidney because it saved a man’s life in Missouri.”

 It is illegal for employers to fire employees for perceived disability.
 If you have lost your job because your employer discriminated against your perceived abilities, you may be able to file a discrimination lawsuit.
 The attorneys at the Strom Law Firm can help.
 We offer free, confidential consultations to discuss the facts of your case, so contact us today.